 - Close the feeder valve when the spurts stop and there is a steady stream of water flowing from the hose.

 - Close the drain immediately after closing the feeder valve.
 If the feeder valve is automatic, water will continue to flow until the pressure in the boiler reaches the value it's supposed to be when the water is cold, which is typically 12 psi.
 If the pressure goes above this, open the drain and let water out until the pressure falls sufficiently.
+Watch the pressure after shutting the drain for a little while.
+Sometimes the automatic feeder can stick allowing system to overfill and pop the relief valve.

 Test the System After Purging Air